 Check what this fee might be, and calculate whether it will still be worth it.
 If you time it correctly and do your calculations in advance you can continue to overpay without incurring any early repayment penalties.

-But is it always better to repay your mortgage early?
+But is it always better to pay off your mortgage early?
 Presuming you have the extra cash to overpay your mortgage each month, could your money be better spent elsewhere?
+Should you pay off a mortgage or save?

 Although a mortgage is one of the biggest debts you're ever likely to have, it isn't always the most expensive.
 Credit cards, personal loans and especially store cards often have a higher rate of interest on them, so if you have been unfortunate enough to accrue large debts with those types of credit, it's likely you'll be paying, relatively speaking, much more in interest.